zzhang82/web422/notes/angular-components-intro.md

 One trouble point happens when the separate object's class is replaced with a new version, perhaps with a different name.
 If several programmer-written classes use the coding technique described above, then several edits - one for each programmer-written class - will be needed to update the app to use the new version of the separate object's class.

-Another trouble point happens when... (testing)
+Another trouble point happens when... (testing; more to come...)

-(maybe another, configuration)
+(maybe another, configuration; more to come...)
 easier to implement, change, test, reuse

 <br>